 9.1.2.1 Type-1 HARQ-ACK codebook in physical uplink control channel

 For a serving cell , an active DL BWP, and an active UL BWP, as described in Subclause 12, the UE determines a set of occasions for candidate PDSCH receptions for which the UE can transmit corresponding HARQ-ACK information in a PUCCH in slot .
-If serving cell is deactivated, the UE uses as the active DL BWP for determining the set of occasions for candidate PDSCH receptions a DL BWP provided by firstActiveDownlinkBWP.
+If serving cell is deactivated, the UE uses as the active DL BWP for determining the set of occasions for candidate PDSCH receptions a DL BWP provided by firstActiveDownlinkBWP-Id.
 The determination is based: